CodeLabeller: A Web-based Code Annotation Tool for Java Design Patterns and Summaries: Tool Description

 \subsection{Notable Features}

-Some notable features of \textit{CodeLabeller} include minimising the loss of unsubmitted data by automatically saving draft responses locally in the browser each time a change is made, as well as storing all past versions (edit histories) of each submitted response which only administrators may view. \textit{CodeLabeller} also features a RESTful API and utilises OAuth 2.0 as a user authorisation mechanism, which aids interoperability with other systems as \textit{CodeLabeller} is further improved in the future.
+Some notable features of CodeLabeller include minimising the loss of unsubmitted data by automatically saving draft responses locally in the browser each time a change is made, as well as storing all past versions (edit histories) of each submitted response, which only administrators can view.
+CodeLabeller also features a RESTful API and utilises OAuth 2.0 as a user authorisation mechanism, which aids interoperability with other systems as CodeLabeller is further improved in the future.
+We plan to extend the authentication and authorisation with other providers such as Microsoft in future releases of CodeLabeller.